 As preparations start for this year’s Bus Driver of the Year (BDoY) competition, the organisers welcome Gerallt Evans who joins as a director.

 Entry for the BDoY National Final opens his week with bus operators invited to register online.
 At this stage, companies need only decide the number of drivers they wish to enter and will be asked to pay the entry fee.
 They will then receive an information pack to enable them to proceed with selection of their best drivers.

-Having recovered strongly in 2022 after the hiatus caused by the Covid pandemic, high demand for the limited places in the National Final is anticipated.
-Companies are, therefore, urged not to delay in submitting their applications, which must in any event be received no later than mid-May.
+Having recovered strongly in 2022, and again in 2023, after the hiatus caused by the Covid pandemic, companies are urged not to delay in submitting their applications, which must in any event be received no later than mid-May.

 BDoY seeks to reward full-time drivers who exercise their skills throughout the year, and it is therefore also a requirement that a driver works at least three full shifts per week to qualify for entry to the competition.

 The National Final takes place in Blackpool on 1st September, headquartered at The Imperial Hotel.